Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-queue.md

 ---
-title: "Agent Queue"
+title: "Conversation Queue"
-slug: "agent-queue"
+slug: "conversation-queue"
-description: ""
+description: "Conversation Queue is a list of conversations waiting for attention from human agents.
+In Live Agent, a queue is similar to the waiting area, where conversations are held until the agent has not sent the first reply."
 hidden: false
 ---

-# Agent Queue
+# Conversation Queue

-_Agent Queue_ is a list of conversations waiting for attention from agents.
+_Conversation Queue_ is a list of conversations waiting for attention from agents.
 In Live Agent, a queue is similar to the waiting area, where conversations are held until the agent has not sent the first reply.

 The queue is visible to agents on the **Mine** tab of the Conversation page, where they can see the conversations assigned to them and wait for their attention.